gatarelib/old-site/README.md

 ## What is it?

-Simple portfolio to show some brief information about me, my skills and Participated projects.
+Simple portfolio to show some brief information about me, my skills and Projects.

-## Getting Stated
+## Getting Started

 Clone/download the repository and move to the project folder.